Sithira/go_autowired/Readme.md

 ## Thread Safety

-The `autowired` package is designed to be thread-safe, allowing for concurrent use in multi-threaded applications.
+The `autowired` package is designed to be thread-safe, allowing for concurrent use in multithreaded applications.
 However, be mindful of the thread safety of the dependencies you're managing within the container.

 ## Contributing